great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 asset = pg_datasource.add_table_asset(name="customer_data", table_name="customers")
 bd = asset.add_batch_definition_whole_table("BD")
 ```
 An Expectation Suite is a group of Expectations that describe how data should be tested.
-A Validation Definition links an Expectation Suite to the data it describes via the Batch Definition we created in the previous step.
+A Validation Definition links an Expectation Suite to the data it describes via the Batch Definition you created in the previous step.
 You can then add Expectations to the Expectation Suite.
 In this example, you create an Expectation to check that the `customer_id` column values are never null.
 Separately, you create another Expectation to check that the values of the `lifetime_spend` column are between 0 and 100000.
 Browse the [Expectations Gallery](https://greatexpectations.io/expectations/) to explore all available Expectations you can use to gain insight into your data.

 ```python
 ## Create Expectations